dask/dask-ml/docs/source/hyper-parameter-search.rst

 ----------------------

 Most scikit-learn estimators have a set of *hyper-parameters*.
-These are parameters that are not learned during estimation; they must be set ahead of time. :class:`sklearn.model_selection.GridSearchCV` and :class:`sklearn.model_selection.RandomizedSearchCV` let you tune your hyper-parameters by searching over the space of hyper-parameters to find the
+These are parameters that are not learned during training; they must be set ahead of time. :class:`sklearn.model_selection.GridSearchCV` and :class:`sklearn.model_selection.RandomizedSearchCV` let you tune your hyper-parameters by searching over the space of hyper-parameters to find the